murinicanor/entropybroker/readme.txt

 transmitted over the network.

 Also, clients and servers need to authenticate before they can talk to the entropybroker.
-For that you need to add a line to entropybroker.conf like this:
-	password = my-password.txt

-Then 'my-password.txt' should contain the password you want to use.
+Then 'my-password.txt' should contain the username and password (on seperate lines) you want to use.
 Also the file should only be readable by the user under which the entropy-broker and/or servers/clients run.
 E.g. use chmod 600 my-password.txt

-The client/server processes don't have a configuration file.
-For them, you need to use '-X', e.g.:
 	eb_server_v4l -X my-password.txt

 Passwords should not be longer than 56 characters.
-If a binary password is used, note that it is cut-off at the first LF (\n) found.

 server processes